 |Succulent garden in a cracked casserole dish|

--plant some small succulent plants in the soil
+-plant small succulents in the soil.

 -add some decorative sand and rocks.

 |Succulents in ceramic casserole dish|

 If the planter has no drainage holes, water sparingly only once every few weeks.
 Spritz the soil at the base of the plants, less in winter, more in summer.
 The roots of succulents are shallow.
 Too much water sitting around the roots will kill the plant.
 The ideal planters for succulents have drainage holes!